 Recipe Ingredient Notes

-Gluten Free Flour: I highly recommend using fresh gluten-free flour to make a gluten-free sourdough starter.
-The fresher the flour the more active your starter will be.
-I have successfully used sorghum, buckwheat flour, brown rice flour, quinoa, and teff.
-I especially enjoy sorghum since it has a sweet afternote.
+Gluten Free Flour: I highly recommend using fresh gluten free flour to make a gluten-free sourdough starter.
+The fresher the flour, the more active your starter will be.
+It is okay to mix flour if needed.
+I like to use a mix of superfine brown rice flour and sorghum.
+There are a few gluten free flours that work very well in Sourdough Starters.

-Please remember that different flours will absorb water differently.
-So depending on the flour you choose, you may need to add a few extra grams of water to your mixture for it to be the consistency of a thick paste.
+Different gluten free flours absorb water differently.
+So, depending on the flour you choose, you may need to add a few extra grams of water to your mixture for it to be the consistency of a thick paste.

-Water: In many cities in the US tap water contains chloride.
-This will kill the natural yeast in your starter right away.
+Water: In many cities in the US, tap water contains chlorine and other chemicals.
+This can inhibit the growth of the natural yeast and bacteria present in the starter.
 This is why I recommend using filtered or bottled spring water.

 Tools needed to make a Sourdough Starter